CROSP/presenter-layout/README.md

 public void SwipeRefreshLayout getNoConnectionRefreshLayout();
 ```

-Moreover getters for these views, to my mind it is bad idea to expose view directly, but maybe someone wants to customize
+Moreover layout provides getters for these views, to my mind it is bad idea to expose view directly, but maybe someone wants to customize
 default view in runtime.

 ```java